Fer-Jg/TownyAdvanced-Spanish/Sponsor-Perks.md

 Players that own the Camp can make a town at that location.

-Camps are protected from Build/Destroy/Switch/Itemuse/Explosion and Burning actions.
+Camps are protected from Build/Destroy/Switch/Itemuse.
+Camp owners can allow their friendlist to interact based on the owners perm line.

+Explosion and Burning actions are always protected.

 Chunk Notifications are shown when players enter and exit Camps.